shead-custom-design/buildcat/docs/tutorial.rst

 minimalist subset of Anaconda.
 Anaconda is a portable (MacOS, Linux, and Windows) Python distribution that you can use to conveniently install Python in your home directory.
-This is incredibly useful because installing the rest of Buildcat's dependencies is easy and consistent across platforms, and you will be leaving your system-provided Python in pristine condition.
+This is incredibly useful because installing the rest of Buildcat's dependencies is easy and consistent across platforms, you get access to the latest versions of Python and related software, and your separate Anaconda install leaves your system-provided Python in pristine condition.

 The remainder of this documentation will assume that you have Anaconda installed.
 You can still obtain Buildcat's dependencies using other methods,